 Buckden Pike Walk: Stage 1 (Car Park to Summit)

-- From the path entrance, keep heading uphill and following the track until you reach a split in the path (first picture below).
+- From the path entrance, keep heading uphill and follow the track until you reach a split in the path (first picture below).
 Keep left at the split, pass the drystone wall and then head right immediately after the wall.

 - Eventually, after a steep step section you will reach the summit of Buckden Pike… And, it’s even more rewarding for the hard work that’s gone into walking up there!
-You’ll know you’re at the top of Buckden Pike when you see the concrete trig point and stone markings.
+You’ll know you’re at the top of Buckden Pike Yorkshire Dales when you see the concrete trig point and stone markings.

-The view from the summit is simply stunning.
+The view from the top is simply stunning.
 On a clear day, you can see for miles over North Yorkshire and the Yorkshire Dales National Park.
-The distinctive shape of Pen-y-ghent as well as Ingleborough and Whernside visible in the distance.
+The distinctive shape of Pen-y-ghent as well as Ingleborough and Whernside are visible in the distance.
 My sheer exhaustion on climbing one mountain suddenly put the thought of climbing these Yorkshire Three Peaks in one day into perspective!

 Buckden Pike Walk: Stage 2 (Summit to the Polish Memorial)